aterga/ic-monitoring-benchmark/README.md

 are comparable to those obtained from the full benchmark; the only difference is that some measurements are missing.

-#### Offline monitoring benchmark
+#### Experiment group 1: Offline monitoring benchmark

-Execute the commands
+Either execute the commands (group 1a)

     rm -fr data/offline/
     ./experiments/entrypoints/offline-monitoring-system-tests.sh clean_logs reboot_count

-and then optionally (requires more time, produces more results)
+**or** the commands (group 1b; requires more time, produces more results)

+    rm -fr data/offline/
+    ./experiments/entrypoints/offline-monitoring-system-tests.sh clean_logs reboot_count
     ./experiments/entrypoints/offline-monitoring-production.sh clean_logs reboot_count

 Once the last script has finished, a subset of the results corresponding to Table 2 in the paper can be found in `data/offline/results.txt`.
+You can display the file with

+    cat data/offline/results.txt

 Specifically, the table contains the performance measurements for the `clean_logs` and `reboot_count` policies.
 The table's structure and the units are the same as in the paper.

-#### Online monitoring benchmark
+#### Experiment group 2: Online monitoring benchmark

 Execute the commands